munificent/ui-as-code/in-progress/parameter-freedom.md

 *optional* parameter to a *superclass* method is a breaking change.
 It adds a new overload that the subclass overrides may not all support.)

-This "overload" model will help us reason through the changes in this proposal.

-### Supporting both optional positional and optional named parameters

-From the language's perspective, this one is easy.
-The semantics for positional and named parameters in Dart are orthogonal.
-(This is unlike most languages where you can pass any parameter by name or position.)
-To support both, we just do both in a single function.

-There may be implementation challenges.
-DDC's function calling convention (and thus its JS interop API) takes advantage of the fact that a function cannot have both optional positional and named parameters, and that the optional positional parameters are all at the end.

-Other implementations may have other challenges fitting both kinds of optional arguments into their calling convention.
-We'll work with those teams to see how much of an issue this is.

-### Non-trailing optional parameters

 Dart's current restrictions around optional parameters simplify what it means to "choose an overload" when resolving and type checking a call and when doing subtype tests between functions.
 Since the optional arguments are always at the